LuCavallin/yfirbord-grovepi/README.md

 ## Crontab

-To make it work properly configure add a crontab entry to run yfirbord every amount-of-time-you-prefer.
+To make it work properly configure add a crontab entry to run hytta every amount-of-time-you-prefer.